-Mayor Lightfoot introduced the revised ARO to City Council in April 2021 and will take full effect on Oct.
+The revised ARO was adopted by City Council in April 2021 and will take full effect on Oct.
 1, 2021.
 The 2021 ARO expands off-site options that target Chicagoans in the greatest need for affordable rental housing, while also focusing on anti-displacement measures that allow long-time residents to remain in their communities and benefit from redevelopment.
-The revised ARO will also encourage the production of more affordable and family-sized units, while also maintaining much-needed funding for current programs that support thousands of low-income renters.
+The revised ARO also encourages the production of more affordable and family-sized units, while also maintaining much-needed funding for current programs that support thousands of low-income renters.

 Additionally, the revised ARO:

 - Allows off-site units to be built in any part of the city lacking in affordable housing or threatened with displacement

 - Requires that if the triggering development is in a transit-oriented development (TOD) zone the off-site units must also be in a TOD zone

 - Adds mandates and incentives for developers to create deeply affordable and family-sized affordable units